Maple Garden in Ohio

 The location of our patio in the back of our lot provides more privacy.
-The patio location provides a better view of the garden from the patio and a great view from inside the house looking out.
+The patio location provides a better view of the garden and a great view from inside the house looking out.

-Also, by having the patio in the back, we could surround three sides with plants giving the patio a lush and private feeling.
+Also, by having the patio in the back, we could surround three sides with plants giving it a lush and private feeling.
 The location frees up more usable planting space along the back of our house.